AndrewAPrice/Perception/README.md

 - An IDE for native and Shovel applications

 What I want to accomplish with Shovel include:
-- Static typing.
 - Full JIT.
 - Merge the compiler and runtime, so Shovel can be dynamically evaluated.

 ## Want to help?
 I would be interested in accepting patches, mainly those that improve performance (such as new optimizations for Turkey) or clean up code (the SSA generator is really messy!)

 Contains DejaVu fonts: http://dejavu-fonts.org